rthummaluru/coding-practice/README.md

 # coding-practice
-jupyter notebooks containing mini scripts written as practice to understand concepts
+jupyter notebooks containing mini scripts written as practice to understand a variety of concepts